greatxue/coding_language/cpp_tut/7_cpp_libra.md

 #include "direction.h"
 using namespace std;

+/*
+ * Implementation notes: leftFrom, rightFrom
+ * -----------------------------------------
+ * These functions use the remainder operator to cycle through the
+ * internal values of the enumeration type.
+Note that the leftFrom
+ * function cannot subtract 1 from the direction because the result
+ * might then be negative; adding 3 achieves the same effect but
+ * ensures that the values remain positive.
+ */

 Direction leftFrom(Direction dir) {
    return Direction((dir + 3) % 4);
 }

 Direction rightFrom(Direction dir) {
    return Direction((dir + 1) % 4);
 }

+/*
+ * Implementation notes: directionToString
+ * ---------------------------------------
+ * Most C++ compilers require the default clause to make sure that this
+ * function always returns a string, even if the direction is not one
+ * of the legal values.
+ */

 string directionToString(Direction dir) {
    switch (dir) {